Farfetch/kafkaflow/website/docs/guides/global-events.md

 The Message Consume Completed Event signals the successful completion of message consumption.
 By subscribing to this event, you can track when messages have been successfully processed.

 :::info
-Please note that the current event is not currently compatible with Batch Consume, but this limitation will be addressed in a future release.
+Please note that the current event is not compatible with Batch Consume in the current version (v2).
+However, this limitation is expected to be addressed in future releases (v3+).
 :::info

 ```csharp